nynkelys/neighborhood-app/README.md

 ## Third party APIs

-The [Google Maps API](https://cloud.google.com/maps-platform/) was used to create the map and the [Foursquare API](https://foursquar
+The [Google Maps API](https://cloud.google.com/maps-platform/) was used to create the map and the [Foursquare API](https://foursquare.com/developers/apps) was used to fetch location data.

+Additionally, images were downloaded from [Freepik](https://freepik.com/).

+## Bugs

+No known bugs.

+## Contributing

+I most likely will not accept pull requests.